Trip Overview:

 In the late morning, we’ll head back to Panajachel, where we’ll hop into our private transport and make our way to Chichicastenango (aka “Chichi”).
 With its cobbled streets, pre-Christian beliefs and Mayan traditions, Chichi is as magical as it is mysterious.
 After checking into the beautiful Santo Tomás hotel, we'll have some downtime before our dinner and a musical surprise!

-- Overnight in Chichicastenango: Hotel Santo Tomas
+- Night in Chichicastenango: Hotel Santo Tomas

 DAY 6: Market Day

-Market days in Chichicastenango are a mix-mash of vibrant colors, smells, fabrics, and traditions.
-For the early risers, we'll be up exploring at the crack of dawn.
+Market days in Chichicastenango are a mix-mash of vibrant colors, smells, fabrics, and traditionsFor the early risers, we'll be up exploring at the crack of dawn.
 At breakfast, we'll re-group before we have an introduction to the town’s market history and traditions.
 For the rest of the morning and early afternoon, we'll have plenty time to people watch, explore and pick up a few souvenirs.
-After lunch, we'll make our way back to Antigua, for a relaxing afternoon and a dinner at the city's greenest restaurant.
+After lunch, we'll make our way back to Antigua, for a relaxing afternoon & evening.

-DAY 8: Volcano hike
+DAY 7: Volcano hike

 There are over 30 volcanoes dotting Guatemala, some more active than others!
 Today we visit Pacaya Volcano, and hike through its other-worldly lava field.
 As the day goes on, we’ll learn about the topography and history of this volcano, whilst taking in some stunning volcanic scenery.
-The hike only takes a few hours; however, we'll be out the whole day and eating a picnic lunch.
+The hike only takes a few hours; however, we'll be out the whole day and eating a volcanic picnic lunch.
 After a few volcano-roasted marshmallows (and maybe even a Guate S’more!), it's back to Antigua for our final group dinner.

-DAY 9: Goodbyes
+DAY 8: Goodbyes

 Today, catch flights home or onto your next adventure.
 I'll be on hand to help arrange transport to the airport or offer suggestions for things to do for the day.